cebarbosa/splus_ifusci/README.md

 in your research, please send me a message at kadu.barbosa@gmail.com

 ### Dependencies
-This code is pure Python, and requires regular scientific libraries including numpy, scipy, astropy and pandas.
+This code is pure Python, and requires the libraries numpy, scipy, astropy, pandas, and [opencv-python](https://pypi.org/project/opencv-python/) to make colored images.
 It also depends on the [splusdata](https://github.com/Schwarzam/splusdata) to download the data and also requires that the user is properly registered in the [splus cloud website](https://splus.cloud/).